HeroesToolChest/Heroes.StormReplayParser/README.md

 ## Developing
 To build and compile the code, it is recommended to use the latest version of [Visual Studio 2022 or Visual Studio Code](https://visualstudio.microsoft.com/downloads/).

-Another option is to use the dotnet CLI tools from the [.NET Core 6.0 SDK](https://dotnet.microsoft.com/download).
+Another option is to use the dotnet CLI tools from the [.NET 8.0 SDK](https://dotnet.microsoft.com/download).

 ## License
 [MIT license](/LICENSE)